 The fee for a search into the state of the art that is restricted to the Netherlands is €100.
 The fee for an international search is €794.

 - Charge-free period

-The charge-free period is now 3 years.
-If a patent is granted within the charge-free period, a maintenance fee only has to be paid once this period has elapsed.
+The charge-free period is 3 years.
+If a patent is granted within the charge-free period, you only pay a maintenance fee once this period has elapsed.

 - Maintenance fees

 For the amounts of the maintenance fees, a new calculation basis has been introduced.
 As a result, the Netherlands now has the same fee system as Germany, France and the United Kingdom.

 In the new system, the maintenance fee is based on the number of years that have passed since the patent application was filed.
 The maintenance fees are lower in the first few years.
 With effect from the tenth year, the fees become higher to prevent patent holders from maintaining their patent unnecessarily.